badewen/discord-bot/README.md

 - place the Config.json in the same dir as the .exe file (after build)
 - Take a look at config.json
 - download ffmpeg place it on the same directory as the project binary executeable
-- downlaod libsodium and opus and place it on the same directory as the project binary executeable.
+- download libsodium and opus and place it on the same directory as the project binary executeable. (idk why this is needed ask dnet)
+- download  youtube-dl

 for windows user the libsodium and opus download link are [here](https://github.com/discord-net/Discord.Net/tree/dev/voice-natives) <br/>
 not windows user? compile it your self [Sodium](https://download.libsodium.org/libsodium/releases/) and [Opus](http://downloads.xiph.org/releases/opus/)<br/>